 How you answer questions put to you (by anyone) is very important.
 Therefore, think very carefully how you answer questions.
-For example, your friends may know you well and understand your sense of humour, but no-one else will.
+For example, your friends may know you well and understand your sense of humour, but no-one else have a clue why you said what you said.
 Make sure your answers ooze respect, and there are a number of ways in which you can do that:

 * Answer the question that was asked – NOT the question you THOUGHT was asked.

 * Don’t give a rambling answer to a question that only needed a ‘yes’ or a ‘no’.

 * Don’t answer a question that wasn’t asked; that may be their next question.